Mixed Results For A Test Of Vitamin C For Sepsis

 That study was far too small to draw any real conclusions.
 But Dr. Paul Marik at the Eastern Virginia Medical School in Norfolk read the study and was intrigued.
 When Marik encountered a sepsis patient who seemed on the verge of death, he decided to give her vitamin C. He added thiamine (a B vitamin) and a dose of steroids to her treatment.
 And, much to his surprise, the woman quickly recovered.

 Marik then started using it regularly in his intensive care unit.
 He reported in 2017 that the mortality rate for sepsis in his ICU had plummeted after he switched to this treatment.
 That paper led some ICU doctors to start using the so-called Marik protocol, figuring that it was quite safe and possibly effective.
-In the meantime, researchers geared up to do careful studies in order to see whether the treatment really worked.
+In the meantime, researchers geared up to do careful studies to see whether the treatment really worked.

 Meanwhile, Fowler, at Virginia Commonwealth University, pressed on with his own research.
 He rounded up a group of colleagues to further explore the role of vitamin C in one set of sepsis patients — those who became extremely ill after they developed an associated disease called acute respiratory distress syndrome.